techidaily/site-android-frp/source/_posts/full-guide-to-bypass-oneplus-11r-frp-by-drfone-android.md

 The ****OnePlus 11R FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the OnePlus 11R device after it has been reset.
 By requesting the Google account credentials tied to the OnePlus 11R device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the OnePlus 11R device.
 In essence, the OnePlus 11R FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the OnePlus 11R device, providing additional protection.
-Each [OnePlus device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [OnePlus device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the OnePlus 11R device.
 It activates when you perform a factory reset on your OnePlus smartphone without signing out of the associated Google account.

 ### Usage of OnePlus 11R FRP Code